tsgates/arch-wiki-markdown/wiki/Uniform_Look_for_Qt_and_GTK_Applications.md

 described below.
 But that is actually counter-productive with KDE 4.10’s oxygen-gtk, and you should delete this file after upgrading to prevent it from messing with your colors.
-Cleanup-removal of ~/.kde4/share/config/gtkrc might be necessary, too
+Cleanup-removal of ~/.kde4/share/config/gtkrc might be necessary, too.

 Automatic procedure

 A few dedicated applications are available in the official repositories that are able to change the GTK+ theme.

-You can also install kde-gtk-config from AUR.
+You can also install kde-gtk-config.
 After installation, it can be found in System Settings > Application Appearance > GTK Configuration.
 It allows you to configure the look and feel for both GTK+ 2.x and GTK+ 3.x applications and is integrated with the KDE add-on installer (Get Hot New Stuff), so you can also download and install other GTK+ themes.

 Manual procedure